Consular Processing in Cupertino

 There are two routes by which a foreign national may pursue a

-green card and the status of lawful permanent resident of the United States:
+green card and status as a lawful permanent resident of the United States:

-where the individual is already present in the U.S. after being inspected
+where the individual is already present in the United States after being

 States by a U.S. Customs and Border Protection officer.

 Consular processing, on the other hand, is used in cases where the individual